 Despite the above, we can still expect a ton of profit this year as mentioned in the introduction.
 The $2.33 per share figure pencilled in by analysts works out to roughly $10,750m in gross terms.
-The per-share dividend – worth 92¢ in annualized terms – takes up around $4,250m of that.
+The per-share dividend – worth 92¢ on an annualized basis – consumes around $4,250m of that.
 So, in the year of the COVID-19 depression, Comcast should still generate over $4,000m in retained profit.
-By the end of FY21, that figure should rise to well over $9,000m.
-For that reason I don’t see debt as being too much of an issue.
+That figure should rise to well over $9,000m by the end of FY21.
+For that reason, I don’t see debt as being too much of an issue.
 It has ample room to deleverage over the next few years.

 Here’s why I fancy the stock to do well.
 At 13.5x estimated FY21 earnings there is very little downside risk from the valuation.
 Analysts also expect more profit growth going forward.
 The handful of analysts with FY24 estimates see earnings coming in at around four bucks per share.
 At, say, 15x earnings, that equates to a $60 stock price.
 Throw in circa $4.25 per share worth of cumulative dividend cash into the mix, and you would be looking at low-teens annual returns in the medium-term.
 That strikes me as a fair deal right now.